-- (i) the disclosure reveals details of a discretionary benefit of a financial nature granted to the third party by a public body, not including personal information that is supplied in support of an application for the benefit referred to in paragraph (c) of subsection (3). - (5) The head of a public body shall, when refusing to disclose personal information supplied in confidence about a third partysupplied in confidence as described in paragraph (f) of subsection (2)18, give the applicant a summary of the information, if such summary can be prepared without disclosing the identity of the third party who supplied such personal information. - (6) The head of a public body may allow the third party to prepare the summary of personal information referred to in subsection (5).
+- (i) the disclosure reveals details of a discretionary benefit of a financial nature granted to the third party by a public body, not including personal information that is supplied in support of an application for the benefit referred to in paragraph (c) of subsection (3). - (5) The head of a public body shall, when refusing to disclose personal information supplied in confidence as described in paragraph (f) of subsection (2), give the applicant a summary of the information, if such summary can be prepared without disclosing the identity of the third party who supplied such personal information.14 - (6) The head of a public body may allow the third party to prepare the summary of personal information referred to in subsection (5).